codership/documentation/galeracluster/source/limitations.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`xa-transactions`:

-While the standard MySQL server does provide support for distributed transaction processing, using the Open Group :abbr:`XA (eXtended Architecture)` standard, it is not available for Galera Cluster, given that it can lead to possible rollbacks on commit.
+The standard MySQL server provides support for distributed transaction processing using the Open Group :abbr:`XA (eXtended Architecture)` standard.
+This feature is *not* available for Galera Cluster, given that it can lead to possible rollbacks on commit.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Transaction Size